 BENEFITS OF YOUR REGISTRATION

 • The County's Apiary Inspector is available to assist you in

-• Registered beekeepers can request advance notification of pesticide applications labeled “toxic to bees” that will be applied within one mile of their bee colonies location.
+• Registered beekeepers may request advance notification of pesticide applications labeled “toxic to bees” that will be applied within one mile of your apiary.

 • Registration makes you part of our honey bee network that provides correspondence on science-based beekeeping information, regulatory information and honey bee quarantine pest of concern.